Thinkmill/code-challenge/201810-maze/README.md

 - **LEVEL 1**
 	Solve the maze by going to the green cross.
-	You have 3000 steps to get there.
+	You have 3000 steps to solve the first level.
 	Due 31st Oct
 - **LEVEL 2**
 	Solve both levels with the same bot.
+	You have 3000 steps to solve the first level.
-	You have 6000 steps to get there.
+	You have 6000 steps to solve the first level.
 	Due 14th Nov
+- **LEVEL 3**
+	Solve all three levels with the same bot.
+	You have 3000 steps to solve the first level.
+	You have 6000 steps to solve the first level.
+	You have 9120 steps to solve the last level.
+	Due 23rd Jan

 ## How to run the game?